yazdostum-nettr/parsql/README.en.md

 - Create dynamic SQL and execute complex queries
 - Easily perform asynchronous database operations
 - Get automatic protection against SQL injection attacks
+- Use extension methods directly on `Pool` and `Transaction` objects

 Parsql is not a standard ORM.
 Instead, it focuses on simplifying SQL writing and usage.